Soviet submarine K-19: Reclassification

-On 25 July 1977, K-19 was reclassified in the Large Submarine class, and on 26 July 1979, she was reclassified as a communications submarine and given the symbol KS-19 (КС-19).
+On 25 July 1977, K-19 was reclassified in the large submarine class, and on 26 July 1979, she was reclassified as a communications submarine and given the symbol KS-19 (КС-19).

 On 15 August 1982, an electrical short circuit resulted in severe burns to two sailors; one, V. A. Kravchuk, died five days later.

 On 28 November 1985, the ship was upgraded to the 658s (658с) variant.

-Decommissioning
+Decommissioning and fate

 On 19 April 1990 the submarine was decommissioned, and was transferred in 1994 to the naval repair yard at Polyarny.
 In March 2002, she was towed to the Nerpa Shipyard, Snezhnogorsk, Murmansk, to be scrapped.

 In 2006, a section of K-19 was purchased by Vladimir Romanov, who once served on the submarine as a conscript, with the intention of "Turning it into a Moscow-based meeting place to build links between submarine veterans from Russia and other countries."
-So far, the plans remain on hold, and many of K-19s survivors have objected to them.
+In 2023, The Athletic reported that Romanov had refurbished the submarine to serve as his place of residence in Nikul'skaya, described as a village in northwestern Russia.

 Theatre and film

 In 1969 writer Vasily Aksyonov wrote a play about the nuclear incident.

 The movie K-19: The Widowmaker (2002), starring Harrison Ford and Liam Neeson, is based on the story of the K-19's first disaster.
 The original crew of the submarine were allowed to read the script and had complaints, which led to several changes in the script.
 The production company attempted in March 2002 to secure access to the boat as a set for its production, but the Russian Navy declined.
-The nickname "The Widowmaker" referred to by the movie was fictional.
-The submarine did not gain a nickname until the nuclear accident on 4 July 1961, when she was called "Hiroshima".
+The nickname "The Widowmaker" in the film's title is fictional; the submarine did not gain a nickname until the nuclear accident on 4 July 1961, when she was called "Hiroshima".